Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 Enable Staking
 --------------

 There are multiple ways you can stake your PART coins.
 Each of these solutions have pros and cons as well as their own method of activation.
-To learn more about each of these staking options, check out the :doc:`Staking in-depth guide <../in-depth/indepth_staking>`.

 Regular staking
 ^^^^^^^^^^^^^^^